Home » Type » Drinks + Beverages » Mexican Hot Chocolate

 Instructions

 Stovetop: Place ingredients in a large pot and heat over medium-low, stirring occasionally, until chocolate is completely melted, about 10 minutes.
-Turn heat to low and cover, to keep warm until ready to serve.
+Turn the heat to low and cover, to keep warm until ready to serve.

 Serve: Ladle into mugs and serve with a light dusting of cocoa powder.
 Also pairs well with a dollop of coconut cream on top.